skellis46/embodied-camera/embodied-camera-application-proposal.md

 ### proposal summary

 We live glued to our screens in a "smartphone society".[@ofcom_communications_2017] In 2016 there were 3.9 billion smartphones globally, and by 2022 there will likely be 6.8 billion.[@barnes_mobile_2019] The smartphone is the ubiquitous technological extension to our body.
-Greeted with pleasure, scepticism, angst and joy, it is changing our posture, vision, sleep, movement, parenting and psychology.[@park_effects_2015; @kenney_united_2017; @golebiowski_smartphone_2020; @oh_analysis_2015; @elhai_fear_2016] Technologies commonly and historically extend our senses outwards,[@davidson_somatics_2013; @kolcio_somatic_2005]; the smartphone .. then the smartphone seems to direct our attention inwards.
+Greeted with pleasure, scepticism, angst and joy, it is changing our posture, vision, sleep, movement, parenting and psychology.[@park_effects_2015; @kenney_united_2017; @golebiowski_smartphone_2020; @oh_analysis_2015; @elhai_fear_2016] Technologies commonly and historically extend our senses outwards,[@davidson_somatics_2013; @kolcio_somatic_2005]; they are "extensions of man"[@galloway_paucity_2020 n.pag.] the smartphone .. then the smartphone seems to direct our attention inwards.
 The smartphone is a device characterised by, or synonymous with, its screen; it is both lens and mirror, and its pleasure and power is at least in part made possible by how its oculo-centricity shapes our identities and sense of self.[@harkin_my_2020; @chan_exploration_2015]

 statement here about assumption that as we are drawn inwards, we are drawn away from our bodies? hunch/proposition